BuZZ-T/rusted-chromium/README.md

 * has **NO own repository** for chromium sources
 * **does not build** versions of chromium itself
 * **does not store** binaries or archives of chromium

+### I'm starting a downloaded version, but it has the same version as my normally installed one...

+A session with the newer version was still running.
+In this case, chrom(e/ium) detects that and launches a window in the same session.
+There are two possible solutions for this:

+* Make sure to first close all running instances of chrom(e/ium)!
+* Start your downloaded version of chromium with the flag `--user-data-dir=<folder>`.
+See [chromium.googlesource.com](https://chromium.googlesource.com/chromium/src.git/+/master/docs/user_data_dir.md#overriding-the-user-data-directory) for more information.